 - This covers transportation and immediate needs for relief items, including medical supplies, food for emergency restocking, and persons necessary to provide medical or emergency services.

 - If a driver informs their motor carrier they require immediate rest, the driver must be permitted at least 10 consecutive hours off duty as part of their hours of service requirement.

-With regard to the HOS impact on our applications, Omnitracs-hosted and mobile units will continue tracking HOS and any associated potential violations.
+With regard to the Hours of Service impact on our trucking and routing applications, Omnitracs-hosted and mobile units will continue tracking HOS and any associated potential violations.
 No code changes or updates will be needed.
 If a driver is carrying a load that meets requirements, violation warnings, countdowns, and flags will still be in place.
-We highly recommend back-office teams document the drivers falling under the exemption to ensure operational efficiency.
+We highly recommend fleet management teams document the drivers falling under the exemption to ensure operational efficiency.

 On March 23, the U.S. Department of Transportation (DOT) provided clarity to DOT-regulated employers, employees, and service agents on conducting DOT drug and alcohol testing during the COVID-19 crisis.
 The guidance should be used to understand how regulatory compliance with DOT and modal drug and alcohol testing programs applies during this period of national emergency.